step_collapse_stringdist()

 Tidying

-this step, a tibble with columns "terms"
+When you tidy() this step, a tibble is retruned with columns terms, from, to, and id:

 Examples